 The spacious drama studio offers a flexible studio setting for drama classes for first through eighth grades, show rehearsals, and guest visits.
 The studio offers an intimate place to see films, while being large enough to rehearse full productions.
 The studio is equipped with yoga mats, blankets, blocks and straps for yoga, twenty Folkmanis puppets, hand painted silk scarves and assorted percussion instruments.
 The drama studio is designed for gross motor and kinesthetic exploration, small and large group work, and yoga.

-Carlson Theater will re-open as a newly renovated performance space in the Fall of 2017.
-This 165-seat auditorium features a stage, professional-quality acoustics and student-operable lighting and sound systems.
+Newly renovated, Baker’s 165-seat auditorium features a stage, professional-quality acoustics and student-operable lighting and sound systems.

 The technology lab borders the library on both sides, providing easy access to a wide array of research tools.
 Twenty-five computers are located in the lab along with state-of-the-art software, two scanners, three flip video cameras, eight digital cameras, and two projectors.
 There is also an adjacent interactive white board that both students and faculty engage for multimedia projects.